-If you’ve been importing long enough you’ve probably found a competitor selling the exact same product as you but at a lower price.
+If you’ve been importing long enough you’ve probably found a competitor (probably on Amazon) selling the exact same product as you but at a lower price.
 You wonder if your competitor is simply sacrificing margins or if they’re getting their products for cheaper, and if so, from who.

-Thankfully, thanks to public U.S. customs records, information about your competitors import history and your suppliers export history is easy to find.
+Thanks to public U.S. customs records, information about your competitors import history and your suppliers export history is easy to find.
 In the United States, customs data is public information.
 That means that any company that imports something into the U.S., and any company that exports anything to the U.S., leaves a paper trail behind them that is open to nearly anyone’s eyes (actually, you can request your information to be hidden but few, if any, companies do this.
 You can get access to all of this information through a Freedom of Information Request to the Department of Homeland security and paying thousands of dollars.
 However, thanks to some clever SaaS products, getting this information is much easier than dealing with government bureaucracy.

 You can simply enter the name of the supplier or competitor you are researching and you will be returned, theoretically, all of the recent import/export activity for that company.
 Why theoretically?
 Well there’s some serious gaps in the information: